Episode 58

 Speaker:

 America.
-How did starving in
+How did we go from starving in

 Speaker: